BardoQi/Sight/README.md

 * Message: "Field Or Mapping " .$name. " Not Found!"

   --We transform the data with field name, mapping key name.
 That is one of the name given by SelectFields is not found in the fields of arrays and the keys of mapping.

-* Message: "Function ". $name ."
-Exists Already!"
+* Message: "Function ". $name" Exists Already!"

   --When you call the function AddFormatter, the same name function(formatter) exists already.

 * Message: "Item Is Not Json String!"

-  --When the findByPath would be called, the destinative value should be a json string, but not.
+  --When the findByPath would be called, the designated value should be a json string, but not.

 ### FAQ

-Q; Could you tell me the diffrence about league/fractal And Sight?
+Q; Could you tell me the difference about league/fractal And Sight?

 A: The league/fractal is a best library for transforming the data.
-And With Sight you could using array join,
+And with Sight you could using array join,

 Q: Why we need define the mapping?
 Why not using data structure like league/fractal?